knpuniversity/symfony2-series/knpu/episode1/controller.md

 # Controllers: Get to work!

 ***SEEALSO
 This tutorial has been upgraded!
-Check out the [Symfony 3 Controllers][Symfony 3 Controllers]
+Check out the [Symfony 3 Controllers][Symfony 3 Controllers].
 ***

 3 steps.
 That's all that's behind rendering a page:

-#.
-The URL is compared against the routes until one matches.
+1. The URL is compared against the routes until one matches.
-#.
-Symfony reads the `_controller` key and executes that function.
+2. Symfony reads the `_controller` key and executes that function.
-#.
-We build the page inside the function.
+3. We build the page inside the function.

 The controller is all about us, it's where we shine.
 Whether the page is HTML, JSON or a redirect, we make that happen in this function.
 We might